 Architecture company Twohill and James is behind the fit-out, which includes plush leather seating, lots of marble, heavy dark curtains, and a mixture of carpet, brick and slate flooring.
 There’s a range of seating options including a curtain-enclosed private dining table for 12, bar seating and an eight-seat kitchen counter.

-Johnson’s opening menu is largely based around a brand-new Brazilian Scheer Parilla grill.
+Johnson’s menu is largely based around a brand-new Brazilian Scheer Parilla grill.
 The menu is split into three sections: vegetable, seafood and meat.
 Vegetable dishes include coal-roasted sprouts with sambal matah (a Balinese chilli relish), soft egg and fried onion.
 The seafood section features a visually stunning coal-grilled market fish (Murray cod at time of opening) with harissa, currants and sorrel.
 Meat dishes include two steaks – a dry-aged porterhouse and rib eye – as well as suckling pig and veal cotoletta.

 At the back wall of the restaurant, a stacked wine cabinet displays around 75 wines.
 There’s a strong focus on Australian wines, both boutique and big name labels, as well as a few classic imports.
 Beers are mostly local, with many in bottle and a handful on tap.